Reference · v1

 Drupd persists three things per key:

-• The last four characters of the plaintext, for display.
+SHA-256(plaintext)for the lookup.
+The plaintext is never written to disk.- The last four characters of the plaintext, for display.

-• An audit trail of last_used_at and last_used_ip.
+- An audit trail of

 A database leak does not let an attacker replay your key.
 The hash is one-way; the last four are useless on their own.